Azure-Samples/IoTDemos/WorkplaceHealthAndSafetyDemo/README.md

 In this section, we will set up your Vision AI Dev Kit to be connected to the demo environment.

 > NOTE: We suggest before completing the following steps you update the firmware on your device using the following [instructions](https://azure.github.io/Vision-AI-DevKit-Pages/docs/Firmware/).
+> The firmware update process requires a device have at least 50% battery utilization.
+You can find the find the battery level using the command:  adb shell cat /sys/class/power_supply/battery/capacity

 #### Setup a new Edge device
 1. In the [Azure portal](https://portal.azure.com/) select the `Resource Group` you created earlier.